Francis Bowen: Biography

 In the winter of 1850, Bowen lectured again before the Lowell Institute on political economy, and in 1852 on the origin and development of the English and American constitutions.
 In 1853, on the election of James Walker to the presidency of Harvard, Bowen was appointed his successor as Alford professor of natural religion, moral philosophy and civil polity.
 This time the appointment was approved almost unanimously by the overseers, and he occupied the chair until 1889.
 After 1858, he lectured before the Lowell Institute on the English metaphysicians and philosophers from Francis Bacon to Sir William Hamilton.

 In 1876 he was a member of the United States Silver Commission which was appointed to consider currency reform.
 In 1877, he wrote the minority report in which he opposed the restoration of the double standard and the remonetization of silver.
 In 1888, he was asked to endorse the Republican Party's tariff platform, but replied by publishing an article (Nation, November 8, 1888) denouncing the current tariff as tyranny.

 In philosophy and metaphysics, Bowen upheld the views of George Berkeley and John Locke and opposed those of Immanuel Kant, Johann Gottlieb Fichte, Victor Cousin, Auguste Comte, and John Stuart Mill.
 The latter replied to his criticism in the 3rd edition of his Logic.
 In political economy, Bowen opposed the doctrines of Adam Smith on free trade, Thomas Malthus on population, and David Ricardo on rent.
 He took pains to trace the influence of our form of government and condition of society upon economical questions.
 A significant philosophical interest was harmonizing philosophy with Christianity.
 Piety marked his writing and teaching.

-According to Quinton the philosophers C. S. Peirce, William James, and their early associate Chauncey Wright were all Bowen’s pupils.
+According to Quinton, the philosopher Chauncey Wright was Bowen's pupil.